nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1c.
-New personName is already used by another team.
+PersonName.of is already used by another team.

     * 1c1.
 EZLead displays an error message.